mitodl/mitx-grading-library/docs/string_grader.md

 ```

-Here, the answer is `two  spaces`, complete with two spaces.
-A students' answer of `two spaces` (with a single space) would be graded incorrect.
+Here, the answer is `two  spaces`, complete with two spaces (which may not render on a webpage).
+A student's answer of `two spaces` (with a single space) would be graded incorrect.

 Finally, you may have a situation where spaces are completely irrelevant (e.g., when grading a mathematical expression).
 To instruct the grader to completely ignore all spaces, set `strip_all=True`.